kchristidis/island/README.md

 All power values should correspond to average real power over the slot in kW.

-All prices should be cents per kWh.
+All prices should be denominated cents per kWh.

 See [kchristidis/island-input](https://github.com/kchristidis/island-input) repo for a sample trace.